costacode/upload-files/README.md

 -   Webpack places the resulting built project files into `/public` directory.
 (There you will see the files you'll expose to the world).

+### How do I add this on my app?

+-   Replicate the folder structure for src
+-   Copy package.json
+-   Copy Webpack configs
+-   Ignore stuff (.gitignore for Git)
+-   Run 'npm install'

 [minification]: https://en.wikipedia.org/wiki/Minification_(programming)
 [treeshaking]: https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking
 [hmr]: https://webpack.js.org/concepts/hot-module-replacement/